Technigo/project-pizza-bot/README.md

 # Pizza Bot

 The pair-programming brief was to create a pizza bot using Javascript.
+My pair-programming-partner was https://github.com/moablomkvist?tab=overview&from=2020-08-01&to=2020-08-31

 ## The problem